karlseguin/the-little-redis-book/en/redis.md

 The above is a bit of Ruby which shows the type of multiple roundtrips we talked about before.

 Of course, lists aren't only good for storing references to other keys.
 The values can be anything.
 You could use lists to store logs or track the path a user is taking through a site.
-If you were building a game, you might use one to track a queued user actions.
+If you were building a game, you might use one to track queued user actions.

 ## Sets